Blog · Tools

 1. Regular — best for new parents (and the dad who feels invisible)

 Regular is my top pick for the first year because it's the only one built around it.
 Instead of generic prompts, it reads your couple's shared context — sleep, calendar, where things are tense — and hands you one small, doable move tonight, grounded in Gottman and EFT.
 It's free to start, needs no account, and it speaks to the exact thing I couldn't name back then: feeling invisible while your partner is rightly consumed by the baby.
 That isn't a character flaw.
-In peer-reviewed research, first-time fathers describe themselves as present but invisible — one put it as feeling "sat there as the third wheel" at his own appointments (Rominov et al., 2021).
+In a 2023 qualitative study, first-time fathers described feeling excluded from the close mother–baby bond and struggling to find their place in the new family (Solberg et al., 2023).

 Best for: couples in the first 12–18 months; dads who feel like roommates or a third wheel. · Start free on the App Store